-- 2.1 The Authority is required to deliver statutory services under the Civil Contingencies Act 2004, Crime and Disorder Act 1998, and the Regulatory Reform (Fire Safety) Order 2005 and the Fire Services Act 2004.
-Under these regulations it is required to provide the following: - 2.1.1 Trained personnel, services and equipment necessary to meet all normal requirements of a fire and rescue service. - 2.1.2 Arrangements to deal with calls for help and for summoning personnel and to provide crews with safety information. - 2.1.3 Provision to promote fire safety in its area. - 2.1.4 Provision to extinguish fire, protect life and property and limit damage in the event of fires in its area. - 2.1.5 Provision to rescue people in the event of road traffic collisions in its area. - 2.1.6 Arrangements to respond to emergencies where one or more individuals die, are injured or become ill or there is the likelihood of harm to the environment (including the life and health of animals and plants). - 2.2 The Chief Fire Officer is appointed by the Authority and is responsible and accountable for the operational and strategic leadership, command and general administration of the Service.
+- 2.1 The Authority is required to deliver statutory services under a number of legal instruments including Fire and Rescue Services Act 2004, the Civil Contingencies Act 2004, Crime and Disorder Act 1998, and the Regulatory Reform (Fire Safety) Order 2005.
+Under these statutory requirements it is required to provide the following: - 2.1.1 Trained personnel, services and equipment necessary to meet all normal requirements of a fire and rescue service. - 2.1.2 Arrangements to deal with calls for help and for summoning personnel and to provide crews with safety information. - 2.1.3 Provision to promote fire safety in its area. - 2.1.4 Provision to extinguish fire, protect life and property and limit damage in the event of fires in its area. - 2.1.5 Provision to rescue people in the event of road traffic collisions in its area. - 2.1.6 Arrangements to respond to emergencies where one or more individuals die, are injured or become ill or there is the likelihood of harm to the environment (including the life and health of animals and plants). - 2.2 The Chief Fire Officer is appointed by the Authority and is responsible and accountable for the operational and strategic leadership, command and general administration of the Service. - 2.3 The Authority recognises that the fire sector remains in a period of financial constraint, with budgets decreasing, and that there is a need to spend resources available in the best possible way to have the maximum impact on delivering the Authority's aims.
+Pay is a significant element of the budget and it is important that pay is maintained at levels that are affordable and sustainable and which deliver value for money for local taxpayers.
+There is also a need to ensure that pay keeps pace with the broader job market if the Service is to attract and retain talented employees.

-- 2.3 The Authority recognises that the fire sector remains in a period of financial constraint, with budgets decreasing, and that there is a need to spend resources available in the best possible way to have the maximum impact on delivering the Authority's aims.
-Pay is a significant element of the budget and it is important that pay is maintained at levels that are affordable and sustainable and which deliver value for money for local taxpayers. - 2.4 The Authority also recognises that there is a legitimate public interest in, and a degree of scrutiny of, the pay and rewards within the fire service, and in particular, the rewards of senior officers. - 2.5 The statutory function of the Clerk & Monitoring Officer to the Authority is provided by Dorset Council under a Service Level Agreement.
+- 2.4 The Authority also recognises that there is a legitimate public interest in, and a degree of scrutiny of, the pay and rewards within the fire service, and in particular, the rewards of senior officers. - 2.5 The statutory function of the Clerk & Monitoring Officer to the Authority is provided by Dorset Council under a Service Level Agreement.